Driver's Prep - Free DMV tests

 Remember, school-crossing guards, have the authority to stop, control and guide vehicular traffic.

-#7.
-When should you use your horn?
+#23.
+When is it wrong to use your horn?

 Do not use your horn to alert a bicyclist of your approach in a non-emergency situation.
 A loud horn can cause a bicyclist to lose control.